Join our unique experiences away from the crowds, with intimate group sizes & most importantly great fun!

 Insert body text here ...

 Croatia produces some of the finest yet seemingly unknown wines in Europe.
 It is imperative that you complement the delicious flavours of the food you sample with local wine.
 There are a number of fine wine producers on Korcula Island and just across the water on the mainland (Peljesac), aided by the superb Mediterranean climate.
 Prices will vary depending on the quality of the grapes, however even the cheaper “house or domestic” wine served in restaurants or sold by the locals on the market are delicious.
 There is an amazing variety, from the light easily palatable white wines superb with fresh fish, to the full bodied reds to accompany your lamb or steak.
+Our wine tasting tours will introduce you to Croatia's finest wines.

 Posip – light golden white wine, grown mainly in Cara and Smokvica